delliott0000/PyDoorBuilder/API/HTTP/Common.md

 If a `User` sends a request to one of these endpoints and does not meet the required criteria, the API will return `403 Forbidden`.

+This will be clarified on a per-endpoint basis.
+Some endpoints don't enforce any of these requirements, such as `/auth/login`.

 ## Ratelimits
 Every endpoint is rate limited.
 Ratelimits can be applied per endpoint, per `Token`, per `User` or per IP address.
 Exact ratelimits are not published in this documentation.